siscia/easy-hire/liquid-template.md

 Also this function is simple to analyze.

-At first the source is split by a regular expression into smaller string, the regular expression will catch variable and tag inizialization.
+At first the source is split by a regular expression into smaller string, the regular expression will catch variable and tag initialization.

-You can see that the regular expression is quite complex, however is mado out of smaller expression, so it is easier to write and to understand.
+You can see that the regular expression is quite complex, however is made out of smaller expression, so it is easier to write and to understand.

 {% raw %}
 ```ruby